SUPERVISOR LEADERSHIP TRAINING COURSE

-- Certificate issued upon completion.
+- Certificate issued on completion.

-What will I learn in Supervisor Training?
+What will I learn in the Supervisor Leadership Training Course?

 In Module One, you will learn leadership potential exists within each of us.
 External events can trigger that potential, or it can be learned by exploring ourselves.
 This training takes the latter approach.
 Once you learn true leadership techniques, you will build the confidence it takes to take the lead.
 The more experience you have acting as a genuine leader, the easier it will be for you.
 It is never easy to take the lead, as you will need to make decisions and face challenges, but it can become natural and rewarding.